eslint/eslint/docs/rules/README.md

 * [no-invalid-regexp](no-invalid-regexp.md) - disallow invalid regular expression strings in the `RegExp` constructor (recommended)
 * [no-irregular-whitespace](no-irregular-whitespace.md) - disallow irregular whitespace outside of strings and comments (recommended)
 * [no-negated-in-lhs](no-negated-in-lhs.md) - disallow negation of the left operand of an `in` expression (recommended)
+* [no-negated-instanceof-lhs](no-negated-instanceof-lhs.md) - disallow negation of the left operand of an `instanceof` expression
 * [no-obj-calls](no-obj-calls.md) - disallow the use of object properties of the global object (`Math` and `JSON`) as functions (recommended)
 * [no-regex-spaces](no-regex-spaces.md) - disallow multiple spaces in a regular expression literal (recommended)
 * [no-sparse-arrays](no-sparse-arrays.md) - disallow sparse arrays (recommended)